MenelaosAmp/Lightshot-Random-Image-Downloader/README.md

 This Python code, saves random images from Lightshot in a file called "light".

-1. Installation of all nenecessary libraries.
+1. Installation of all necessary libraries.

 2. Getting the path of the current PC.